 On the northwest corner of Orchard and Grand stands a utilitarian, brick and stone building designed by Henry J. Hardenbergh, one of New York’s most celebrated architects.
 Hardenbergh is famed for the Plaza Hotel and the Dakota Apartments, as well as the Western Union Building on 5th Avenue and 23rd Street.

 It was built as a 3-story warehouse in 1890 but was also employed for stores on the ground floor and a music hall and “moving picture” hall on the upper floors.
-Harry Zarin Fabrics has been here since 1936; descendant Bobby Zarin recently passed away, while his daughter Jill Zarin was featured on the Real Housewives of New York TV series.
+Harry Zarin Fabrics has been here since 1936; descendant Bobby Zarin recently passed away, while his wife Jill Zarin was featured on the Real Housewives of New York TV series.

 Meanwhile, on the southwest corner of Grand and Orchard stands this former dry-goods emporium, E.S.
 Ridley, constructed about 1870, whose owners cover it in light pink paint.